This lemon curd is so easy to make and so delicious! It’s ready in a flash and is the perfect way to use up leftover egg yolks.

 Pour the lemon curd through a fine mesh strainer into a separate bowl to remove any bits of cooked egg, chunks of zest, or lemon seeds.
 This gives it a perfectly smooth texture.

 Place the lemon curd in the fridge to cool.
-If you make the curd in advance, cover it flush with plastic wrap to prevent it from forming a skin and store in the fridge for up to a month.
+If you make the curd in advance, cover it flush with plastic wrap to prevent it from forming a skin and store it in the fridge for up to a month.

 Substitutions and Swaps